 Like we just established, young adults can get away with these negative effects much better because of better hormonal profiles and regenerative ability.

-Now that we know what causes the middle age spread it’s time to look how to fix it!
+Now that we know what causes the middle-age spread it’s time to look at how to fix it!

 Become more active (get an activity watch)

 The first step is to become active in any and every way possible.
-If you are not sure how active you actually are currently it’s wise to get an activity watch or a fitness tracker.
-Even most smartphones do a pretty good job in gauging your activity by counting your steps.
+If you are not sure how active you actually are currently it’s wise to get an activity watch or a fitness tracker like a Fitbit.
+Even most smartphones do a pretty good job of gauging your activity by counting your steps.